-- Students must apply for full admission to the Outward Pursuits Department when 9 credits of major/concentration courses have been completed or after attending Burman University for at least two terms.
-Failure to submit all required forms may result in restrictions in major/ concentration course registration. - 2.
-Following are the required forms to be submitted: - a.
-A completed Outward Pursuits Application - b.
-Three completed references on the Outward Pursuits Reference forms. - c.
-A current Criminal Records Check - 3.
-Students must attend an interview with the Candidacy Committee. - 4.
+- 1. Students will apply for full admission to the Outward Pursuits Department when 9 credits of major/concentration courses have been completed, or after attending Burman University for at least two terms.
+Failure to submit all required forms will result in denial of entry to the Practica courses, ODPU 285/385. - 2.
+Following are the required items to be submitted: - a.
+Completed Outward Pursuits Application - b.
+Two completed references on the Outward Pursuits Reference form. - c.
+Current Criminal Records Check - d.
+Resume - 3.
+Students that submit the required documents will be invited to attend an interview with the Candidacy Committee - 4.
 The applicant will receive an official letter stating admission status.